gaoleigl/learnPhp/README.md

 # learnPhp
-* this repo contans some basic and simple php code
+* this repo contains some basic and simple php code